-CDC recommends that people with moderately to severely compromised immune systems receive an additional dose of mRNA COVID-19 vaccine at least 28 days after a second dose of Pfizer COVID-19 vaccine or Moderna COVID-19 vaccine.
+DHS and CDC recommend that people with moderately to severely compromised immune systems receive an additional dose of mRNA COVID-19 vaccine at least 28 days after a second dose of Pfizer or Moderna vaccines.
 For more information on additional doses, visit the DHS COVID-19 Additional Vaccine Doses webpage.

 For help with registering for an appointment or other vaccine registry assistance, please call 844-684-1064 (toll-free).
 For more information about the vaccine registry, including a list of participating locations, visit the Wisconsin Department of Health Services COVID-19 vaccine registry webpage.

 Note: This site requires the use of the following browsers versions: Google Chrome (latest version), Microsoft Edge (latest version), Safari (latest version)